numalariamodeling/covid-chicago/README.md

 - Specifying experiment name suffix and changing running_location : `python runScenarios.py
   --running_location NUCLUSTER --region IL --experiment_config extendedcobey.yaml --emodl_template simplemodel_testing.emodl --name_suffix "testrun_userinitials"`

-### 4.3.
-Postprocessing and visualizing results
-- latest postprocessing file that calculates incidences for extended SEIR model [extended_model_postprocessing.py](https://github.com/numalariamodeling/covid-chicago/blob/master/extended_model_postprocessing.py)

-### 4.4.
-Fitting to data
-The [NMH_catchment_comparison.py](https://github.com/numalariamodeling/covid-chicago/blob/master/NMH_catchment_comparison.py) compares the predicted number of new detected hospitalized cases, cumulative detections of hospitalized cases, total number of case hospitalizations and number of critical cases to hospital data and case reports.
-The starting date and intervention effect size are fixed and the transmission parameter beta, or in CMS called "Ki", in other words the contact rate * transmission probability is fitted to the data.

 ### 4.5.
 Local environment setup
 Use a `.env` file in the same directory as your `runScenarios` script to define paths to directories and files on your own computer.
 Copy the `sample.env` file to `.env` and edit so that paths point as needed for your system.